CVis52/MiniParser/README.md

 > $./Parser \<test-file\>

+The output of this will print the AST to the terminal, plus the stack code will be generated and written to a file "default.txt".

 #### Context Free Grammar
 The original grammar provided by Dr. Cockett for the Minisculus language is neither a LL(1) grammar, nor recursive descent.